2017–18 Prva A liga

-The 2017–18 Prva A Liga, known as Erste košarkaške lige by sponsorship reasons, is the 12th season of the Montenegrin Basketball League, the top tier basketball league on Montenegro.
-Budućnost VOLI, who until this season won all the league editions, lost the title to Mornar.
+The 2017–18 Prva A Liga, known as Erste košarkaške lige for sponsorship reasons, is the 12th season of the Montenegrin Basketball League, the top tier basketball league on Montenegro.
+Budućnost VOLI, who won all the league editions until this season, lost the title to Mornar.

 Competition format

 Nine of the eleven teams that play the league join the regular season and play a two-round robin competition where the six first qualified teams join the Super Liga with the two 2017–18 ABA League teams (Budućnost Voli and Mornar).
 The last qualified team would play a relegation playoff against the second qualified of the Prva B.